Nurse Practitioner Residency Program

 NP residents will be exposed to innovative models of primary care that are rooted in evidence-based principles of integrated medical and behavioral healthcare.
 Team-based care, interprofessional education, and practice efficiency will be emphasized with attention toward ongoing healthcare reform.

-No other program offers this true integration of NPs and other medical professionals training in the same setting.
+No other program offers this true integration of NPs and other healthcare professionals training in the same setting.
+We are a proud member of the National Nurse Practitioner Residency and Fellowship Training Consortium.

 NP Residency Benefits